Which city is cheaper, Portofino or Faro?

 Portofino has plenty to do after the sun goes down.
 Most of the nightlife is found around Piazzetta (Oliveri Square) and Molo Umberto I. Happy hours (aperitivo) start around 5pm or 6pm and then as the evening continues, the party often moves to Paraggi Beach.

-With a similar set of options, resorts can be found in both Faro and Portofino.
+With a similar set of options, fantastic resorts can be found in both Faro and Portofino.

 Faro offers an unforgettable resort vacation.
 Popular resorts include Vila Vita Parc Resort and Spa, Conrad Algarve, and Tivoli Carvoeiro.

-For the ultimate resort vacation, Portofino is a great choice.
+Portofino is a world class resort vacation destination.
 Known for it's exclusive luxury, there are a number of high end resorts in the area.
 Popular options include Splendido, Sublimis Boutique Hotel, and Grand Hotel Miramare.

-Both Faro and Portofino have beaches worth visiting.
+Both Faro and Portofino have nice beaches worth visiting.

 Faro has a beach worth visiting.
 The most popular beach in the area is Faro Beach.
 It can get crowded during the summer months but if you walk a bit you can often get away from the crowds.
 To reach the beach you'll need a car or you can take the bus as the beach is about 10 km away.